wasp-os/wasp-os/docs/install.rst

 The wasp-os port for Senbono K9 does not, at this point, include a driver for the touch screen because the protocol has not yet been reverse engineered.
-The touch screen enumerates via I2C at address 70d (or 0x46) and the interrupt can be used to detect touch screen activity but the touch coordinates cannot be read from the hardware.
+The touch screen enumerates via I2C at address 70d (0x46) and the interrupt can be used to detect touch screen activity but the touch coordinates cannot be read from the hardware.
 Currently the touch screen can only act as a multi-function button and can be used to cycle through the quick ring and